You have researched how to budget and save money as a student, but everything sounds confusing? Well here is my easy guide for you!

 How to track your Spendings effectively

-I keep a spendings tracker in my bullet journal, like this one
+You can also keep a spendings tracker in your bullet journal, like this one

 to help me track everything I spend money on and to see how much is left for me to spend.